opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 The `BaseExtensionRestHandler` class provides many useful methods for exception handling in requests, including a `RouteHandler` class that eases logical separation of multiple `Route` choices.

-For the CRUD extension example, you'll implement one REST route for each option and delegate it to the appropriate handler function, although each one could be in its own file:
+For the CRUD extension example, you'll implement one REST route for each option and delegate it to the appropriate handler function, although each one could be stored in its own file:

 ```java
 import java.util.List;